Have you ever felt that your computer feels a little draggy? I've felt it

 Solid State Drives

-The most common upgrade is from a Hard Disk to a Solid State Drive.
+The most common upgrade is from a Hard Disk to a Solid-State Drive.
 They

 are fast, damn fast, and doesn't have moving parts which reduces the risk of